MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting-setup.md

     > [!IMPORTANT]
     > When you fill in the **Starting Date** and **Ending Date** fields, make sure you comply with GAAP rules concerning the fiscal periods of the business unit versus the parent company.
-4. On the **Data Import** FastTab, in the **Default Data Import** field, specify how you'll share general ledger entries with the consolidated company:
+4. On the **Data Import** FastTab, in the **Default Data Import** field, specify how you share general ledger entries with the consolidated company:

    * To share data between companies in the same environment, choose **Database**.
    * To share data between companies in different environments, choose **API**, and then fill in the **API's Endpoint** field.